 If you aspire to live a green, environmentally friendly lifestyle, there are many options for you.
 You can do things like clean your furnace or change the settings to 60 degrees when you aren’t at home.
 Another way to save energy, and money, is to set the water heater’s temperature at 120 degrees.
 Each step you take, no matter how small, will count!

 Make reminders for yourself.
 These reminders can help make sure you are doing all you can to conserve energy.
 Being conscious when it comes to your energy expenditures could help significantly reduce them.
 If you form good habits of cutting your electric or water usage, turning off appliances and lights when not in use becomes automatic.

 Energy Star Rated

-If you are purchasing new appliances, try to aim for Energy Star rated ones.
-This rating is given only to energy efficient appliances that are guaranteed to save energy over standard appliances like the ones you are replacing.
+Replace old, energy-hogging appliances with new versions that are Energy Star rated.
+The Energy Star rated appliance is guaranteed to use appreciably less energy than the older non-rated appliance.
 Refrigerators and freezers use 20% less energy and dishwashers use 40% less.
 Energy Star rated washing machines save at least 50% of the energy used by the older styles and also save a lot of water.

 If you can, replace your windows for those that are energy-efficient.
 These types of windows will lower your energy bills as well as protect your home from outside noise and carbon dioxide.